 Vendor Management: Are You Doing It Right?

 Does your company view vendor management as just another back-office function administered by procurement and accounts payable?
 Is your company putting your organization’s supply chains at risk with unstable suppliers?
 Are you missing out on opportunities for more efficient supply chains by not taking a strategic view of vendor management?
-For many organizations, vendors are at the heart of their business.
+For many organizations, vendors are truly the building blocks of their business.
 A weak or deficient vendor base poses a significant risk to your supply chain, business continuity, and bottom line.
-If this is the case, there are many vendor management tools that you should begin implementing.
+If this is the case, there are many vendor management tools that you should begin implementing to improve all areas of your business.

 Vendor Management Tools